Q: What does the term surrogacy means ?

 Q: Once the pregnancy gets confirmed what all information will I receive throughout the period of pregnancy ?

 A: You will receive regular updates on the well-being and health of the surrogate mother and the baby throughout the entire pregnancy.
 All results of all the tests as well as evaluations from the medical clinic will be passed on to you soon after the tests.

 Q: Should I carry any particular travel documents ?

 A: Yes, you need to but which documents basically depends on the country of your origin.
 At minimum, intended parents will be asked for a valid passport, original marriage certificate and medical visa which you can obtain with our help.

 Q: Whose name normally goes on the birth certificate of the child ?

 A: In the point of law, commissioning parents names will go on the child’s birth so that no surrogacy is mentioned on the birth certificate.
 In India as there is no definite laws that have put down for surrogacy, the clinics who conducts such processes follow the Indian Council of Medical Research (ICMR) guidelines for the Accreditation and Regulation of ART clinics in India.

 Q: How long does it normally takes to get the birth certificate ?

 A: Generally, it takes one or two days after the birth of the child to get the original birth certificate.
 Once you get this you can apply to your Embassy for the child’s passport or any kind of travel document.
 It normally takes two to about four weeks to receive the child’s passport or the travel document.
-For citizens of UK and USA you will be recommended additionally to have a DNA test.
 In India the surrogacy procedure that you undergo is gestational surrogacy, therefore the surrogate mother will have no genetic relation to the baby that she bears.
 And as per Indian law such a mother is not considered to be the baby’s legal mother.